TRIQS/cthyb/doc/guide/aim.rst

 Running this script on a single processor takes about 5 minutes and generates an HDF5 archive file called :file:`aim_solution.h5`.
-This file contains the Green's function in imaginary time and in imaginary frequencies found by the solver.
+This file contains the Green's function in imaginary time, in imaginary frequencies, and in Legendre polynomial basis found by the solver.
 Let us plot the Green's function:

 .. plot:: guide/aim_plot.py